Troubleshoot website performance issues

 Limit linked elements

 Many web pages contain references to elements hosted on external servers, requiring additional time to load through your server and browser.
 The more linked elements you have (e.g. scripts, images, Twitter feeds, etc), the slower your website.

-Try to limit the number of linked elements on your site.
-If your site is hosted on your own server, upload copies of external content to your server rather than querying a third-party server every time your page loads.
+Limit the number of linked elements on your site as much as possible.
+If your site is hosted on your own server, upload copies of external content to your server instead of using a third-party server every time your page loads.

-Plugins can be poorly written, maintained, and even unsupported, causing slow loads.
-If your plugins are causing your site to load slowly, consider updating them, replacing them with similar plugins that have better ratings for efficiency and speed, or removing them entirely.
+Plugins can be poorly written, poorly maintained, and even unsupported, causing slow loads.
+If your plugins are causing your site to load slowly, consider updating them, replacing them with similar plugins with better ratings for efficiency and speed, or removing them entirely.

 Webflow makes it easy to add CSS transitions and transforms to your site, but you shouldn't overdo it.
 Only use transitions and transforms that add to the experience.
 And when adding transitions, only select the properties you wish the transition to affect, rather than all properties.

-Each interaction on your site adds a little extra load time.
-Make sure your site element structure allows you to use the same interaction on multiple elements, avoid using duplicate interactions when possible, and try to only use interactions when they truly add to the experience.
+Each interaction on your site adds load time.
+Make sure your site element structure allows you to: